Filter field

 • Descriptions on the right side of the suggestion provide context.

-• To apply a suggested option, select it (click or tap) in the list, or use the up and down arrow keys to navigate the list and then press Enter.
+• To apply a suggestion, select it from the list (click or tap), or use the up and down arrow keys to navigate the list and then press Enter.

 General syntax

-• A space is a delimiter between keys, comparators, values, and filter statements.
+• Use a space as the separator, or delimiter, between keys, comparison operators, values, and filter statements.

-• For numbers, use the decimal point . as a decimal separator.
+• For numbers, use a decimal point . as the decimal separator.

-• For array fields, use the equals syntax key = value.
+• For arrays, use an equals sign key = value.

-Note: Some features may not be available in all filter fields due to performance or data source limitations.
-For example, while you can use wildcards (an asterisk *) at the beginning (ends-with), at the end (starts-with), or both (contains) of a value, certain implementations, like those based on the classic entity selector API, might not support the ends-with option.
+Some features may not be available due to performance or data source limitations.
+For example, filter field generally supports wildcards (*) at either the beginning (ends-with) or end (starts-with) of a value.
+However, certain implementations, such as those based on the classic entity selector API, might not support the ends-with option.

 Filter syntax